keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 cluster.
 To install both components, you can follow the
 [Keptn installation instructions](https://keptn.sh/stable/docs/installation/)
-as well as
+and
 [ArgoCD installation instructions](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/).
-The reason is that we want to have ArgoCD perform the actual deployment of the application and Keptn executing the advanced application health checks.
+The reason is that we want to have ArgoCD perform the actual deployment of the application and Keptn execute the advanced application health checks.

-Additionally, we will need to have an ArgoCD extension, which will consist of a React application extending the ArgoCD UI, implemented as [ArgoCD UI Application Tab Extension](https://argo-cd.readthedocs.io/en/stable/developer-guide/extensions/ui-extensions/#application-tab-extensions) and a proxy allowing Keptn (which will work as a backend service) to push the application health status data to the ArgoCD UI.
+Additionally, we will need to have an ArgoCD extension, which consists of a React application extending the ArgoCD UI, implemented as  an [ArgoCD UI Application Tab Extension](https://argo-cd.readthedocs.io/en/stable/developer-guide/extensions/ui-extensions/#application-tab-extensions) and a proxy allowing Keptn (which will work as a backend service) to push the application health status data to the ArgoCD UI.